mosip/inji-certify/docs/Key-Manager-Support.md

 By allowing institutions or countries to bring their own CA-signed certificates, Certify ensures seamless alignment with existing national or organizational trust frameworks.
 This flexibility strengthens trust, simplifies compliance, and makes it easier for adopters to integrate Certify into their broader security ecosystem.

 ### How it works:
- - **Bring-Your-Own Certificate** — Administrators can upload a CA-signed certificate into Inji Certify.
+ - **Bring-Your-Own Certificate:** Administrators can upload a CA-signed certificate into Inji Certify.
 The system then generates the signing key material using the uploaded certificate.
- - **Integrated Signing Pipeline** — Once configured, Certify uses the externally signed certificate to sign every Verifiable Credential it issues, ensuring all credentials reflect the issuer’s trusted PKI hierarchy.
+ - **Integrated Signing Pipeline:** Once configured, Certify uses the externally signed certificate to sign every Verifiable Credential it issues, ensuring all credentials reflect the issuer’s trusted PKI hierarchy.
- - **Key Manager Integration** — Certify works in tandem with the Key Manager to store, manage, and apply the uploaded certificate and associated keys securely throughout the issuance process.
+ - **Key Manager Integration:** Certify works in tandem with the Key Manager to store, manage, and apply the uploaded certificate and associated keys securely throughout the issuance process.

 ## PKI Implementation in SD-JWT VCs issued by Inji Certify
 Importance of PKI in SD-JWT